CinarIoan/RealSenseExamples/README.md

 Installing the RealSense SDK on Raspbian OS is same as for Linux

 The libraries **librealsense** and **pyrealsense** are not available for the OS just by installing them with pip.
 One version is to compile the libraries.
-This proccess takes a lot of time (more than 20h - the time I personally needed) because the RaspberryPi is slow and the commands take hours.
+This proccess takes a lot of time (more than 20h - the time I personally needed) because the RaspberryPi is slow and the commands like **cmake**, **make -j1**, **make install** take many hours.

 The stept I have followed are in [this link](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_raspbian.md)